Walter M. Fitch: Research

-Fitch is noted for his pioneering work on reconstruction of phylogenies (evolutionary trees) from protein and DNA sequences.
-Among his achievements are the first major paper on distance matrix methods, which introduced the Fitch–Margoliash method (with Emanuel Margoliash) which seeks the tree that best predicts a set of pairwise distances among species.
+Fitch did pioneering work on reconstruction of phylogenies (evolutionary trees) from protein and DNA sequences.
+He published the first major paper on distance matrix methods, which introduced the Fitch–Margoliash method with Emanuel Margoliash.
+It seeks the tree that best predicts a set of pairwise distances among species.
 He also developed the Fitch maximum parsimony algorithm, which evaluates rapidly and exactly the minimum number of changes of state of a sequence on a given phylogeny.
 His definition of orthologous sequences has been frequently cited and is used as a reference in many research publications.